mblayman/talks/2017-02-phoenix/content.md

 It is.
 Elixir is a new language that compiles to the BEAM.
 It's the cool younger sibling of Erlang.

+* Elixir started in 2011.
+* Talking about BEAM to emphasize stability.

 ---

 ## How is the BEAM so magical?